justinnoor/freebsd-handbook-pf-anchors/README.md

 sudo pfctl -s rules
 ```

-Another intelligent feature of *anchors* is their ability to accept rules on-the-fly without having to reload the ruleset.
+*Anchors* can also be used to insert rules on-demand without having to reload the main ruleset.
 This can be useful for testing, quick-fixes, emergencies, etc. Let's create an anchor that blocks internal hosts.
 We'll name it `rogue_hosts`.
 Once the anchor is in place, we can use it anytime.

 Add the anchor `rogue_hosts` above the `block all` rule in `pf.conf`:
 ```